-Within the nervous system, ataxia damages the brain, spinal cord, and inner ear.
 As a result, the brain can’t perceive the body’s physical position, limbs, and head.
-Similarly, the brain can’t coordinate its movement, causing the parrot to lose its balance.
+Similarly, the brain can’t coordinate its movement, causing the parrot to lose balance.

-With the musculoskeletal system, the parrot can’t coordinate its muscles.
-That’s because the muscles are unable to respond to the signals the brain is sending.
+The parrot can’t coordinate with the musculoskeletal system because the muscles can’t respond to the signals the brain sends.
 As a result, parrots with ataxia:

-- Stand with their legs splayed apart in order to balance
+- Stand with their legs splayed apart to balance.

-Another symptom of ataxia is that parrots have difficulty breathing, opening and stretching their necks to breathe.
-They might also puff out their cheeks, bob their tails with each breath, and breathe with their mouths open.
+Another symptom of ataxia is difficulty breathing, opening and stretching the neck to breathe.
+They might also puff out their cheeks, bob their tails with each breath, and breathe open-mouthed.

 Can Ataxia Kill Parrots?

-Ataxia can be fatal, but it depends on what’s causing it.
-Some parrots get better with a course of antibiotics, while others need extensive rehabilitation to get them walking and balancing again.
+Ataxia can be fatal, but it depends on the cause.
+Some parrots get better with antibiotics, while others need extensive rehabilitation to walk and balance again.

-- Keep your parrot’s ears clean to prevent infections
+- Keep the parrot’s ears clean to prevent infections.

-- Position the perches properly so that your parrot isn’t at risk of falling and banging its head
+- Position the perches so that the parrot isn’t at risk of falling and banging its head.

-- Provide a healthy, nutritionally-rich diet to prevent deficiencies
+- Provide a healthy, nutritionally-rich diet to prevent nutrient deficiencies.

-- Maintain a warm, constant temperature to reduce the risk of respiratory problems
+- Maintain a warm, constant temperature to prevent respiratory problems.

 How To Treat Ataxia in Parrots?

-There’s no cure for ataxia, but there are treatments, depending on what’s caused your parrot’s condition.
+There’s no cure for ataxia, but there are cause-based treatments that can be beneficial.

-So that the vet can recommend the best treatment, they’ll want to know more about your parrot’s medical history and the environment it currently lives in.
-This is to build a picture of why your parrot has ataxia.
+So that a vet can recommend the best treatment, they’ll need information about the parrot’s medical history and living environment.
+This is to build a picture of why the parrot has ataxia.

-Your vet will also need to check for spinal or nerve damage, as this could be causing your parrot’s loss of balance.
-Unfortunately, ataxia is severe enough to warrant hospitalization.
+A vet will also check for spinal or nerve damage, as this could be causing the parrot’s loss of balance.

-Not only will your parrot need treatment, but it’ll need supportive care to get it balancing correctly, especially if the condition’s the result of nerve damage.
-In most cases, ataxia is treated with a combination of:
+Not only will a parrot need treatment, but it’ll need supportive care, especially if the condition is due to nerve damage.
+In most cases, ataxia is treated with one or more of the following:

-Once you get your parrot home from the avian hospital, you must:
+Once the parrot returns home from the avian hospital, you must do the following:

-- Place food and water in shallow dishes that are placed within your bird’s reach
+- Place food and water in shallow dishes within easy reach.

-- Observe your parrot daily in case other symptoms arise
+- Observe the parrot closely in case other symptoms arise.

 Why Do Parrots Fall Off Their Perch?

-If your parrot’s perches are too large, small, wide, or thin, your parrot will have trouble gripping onto it.
-This isn’t a health condition, but it could cause bumblefoot if you don’t upgrade the perches to something that suits the shape and size of your parrot’s feet.
+This isn’t a health condition but could cause bumblefoot if you don’t upgrade the perches to something well-optimized for the shape and size of the parrot’s feet.

-This shows how unlikely it is for parrots to fall off their perch unless they’re not good enough in the first place.
-Your parrot should be able to wrap its feet around its perch, with the toes only slightly touching.
+A parrot must be able to wrap its feet around its perch, with the toes only slightly touching.

-A degenerative inflammatory disease commonly causes joint pain.
-This is either a primary condition or a secondary problem to an injury.
-Either way, joint pain makes it difficult for parrots to remain in place on their perch for too long, causing them to lose their balance and fall off.
+Arthritis is a degenerative inflammatory disease that causes severe joint pain.
+This makes it difficult for parrots to remain perched for too long, causing them to lose their balance and fall off.

-Similarly, MSD Manual explains how parrots are prone to arthritis.
-It most commonly develops in the digits from gripping poorly sized perches.
-Weight and other injuries are also a factor.
+MSD Manual explains how parrots are prone to arthritis, which commonly develops in the digits from gripping poorly-sized perches.
+Also, excess weight and other injuries are factors.

-Clinical signs include lameness and falling off perches, but parrots with severe arthritis cannot perch altogether.
-Other symptoms include:
+Clinical signs of this disease include lameness and falling off perches, but parrots with severe arthritis can’t perch entirely.
+Other symptoms of arthritis include:

-Older parrots are most likely to be affected by arthritis, but this condition can develop at any time.
+Older parrots are most likely to be affected by arthritis, but this condition can develop at any age.

 Leg And Foot Injury

-Specifically, bumblefoot is a bacterial infection and inflammatory reaction that causes painful sores and lesions on the surface of a parrot’s foot.
-It’s caused by long periods of standing on perches that are either too wide or not wide enough.
-It’s also the result of:
+Bumblefoot is a bacterial infection and inflammatory reaction that causes sores and lesions on the surface of the foot.
+It’s caused by long periods of standing on perches that are too narrow and wide or abrasive.